Trafford Centre: Other facilities

-The centre opened with a 60-bedroom hotel on site known as The Coach House, which was operated by Premier Inn and contained a Brewers Fayre pub restaurant.
+The centre opened with a hotel and pub on site in separate buildings.
+The 60-bedroom hotel was known as The Coach House and was operated by Premier Inn and featured a Brewers Fayre pub restaurant.
 The restaurant was rebranded as Brewsters in 2000, bringing about more children's entertainment, before returning to the more successful Brewers Fayre brand around summer 2005.

-Adjacent to The Coach House another building known as The Orangery is situated, this building originally housed a pub and is vacant as of 2025.
+The pub, known as The Orangery was situated adjacent to the hotel.
+The building housed various food and beverage operators over the years but as of 2025 it is vacant.

 Both buildings are located adjacent to a wooded area known as Wilderspool Wood which is some distance from the main building and were designed to resemble the outbuildings of a stately home.

 In September 2024 a planning application was submitted to Trafford Council asking for permission to demolish the hotel building.
 The application stated that the hotel had been closed since June 2023, and that the vacant building was attracting antisocial behaviour.
 The hotel building was demolished in 2025.